Alhrzme/SICP/README.md

 # SICP
-Here are exercise from glorious book - SICP on Lisp(Scheme).
+Here are my  exercise from glorious book - SICP on Lisp(Scheme).
-1